larry-k88/PY101/study_guides/study_guide.md

 + Dict Comprehensions:
   + created dictionary instead of a list
-  + use curly brackets, not square
-  + expression will be a key : value pair
+  + syntax is curly brackets, not square and expression will be a key/value pair
-  + generic example:
+  + example (filtering):

-        # { key: value for element in iterable if condition }
+    + `{key: value for element in iterable if condition}`
+    + only include numbers based on the condition

-        squares = { f'{number}-squared': number * number
+            squares = { f'{num}-squared': num * num
-            for number in range(1, 6) }
+                for num in range(1, 6) if num % 2}
             print(squares)

-        {
-            '1-squared': 1,
-            '2-squared': 4,
-            '3-squared': 9,
+            --> {'1-squared': 1, '3-squared': 9, '5-squared': 25}

-            '4-squared': 16,
-            '5-squared': 25
-        }
+  + example (conditionals - ternary expression within the comprehension):
+    + `{key: value1 if condition else value2 for item in iterable}`
+    + for all numbers, use different values based on the condition

+            def process_list(numbers):
+                return {num : 'odd' if num % 2 else 'even' for num in numbers }

 + Set Comprehensions:
   + look similar to dict comprehensions (curly brackets) but have a single expression to the left of the `for`, not a 'key : value' pair